 completely close the browser and start over.

-well -- but nothing at all has changed, except that they restarted their
+and they respond that everything is fine -- but nothing at all has changed, except that they restarted their

-Please don't send emails about problems (especially
+see that the message doesn't appear.
+Bottom line: please don't send emails about problems (especially

 cleared your cache as well).